ryejs/ryejs.com/docs/manipulation.md

     .val(value) <span>⇒ self</span>
 </div>

-Gets or sets the `value` property for all elements.
+Get or set the `value` property for all elements.
 If no argument given, returns value for the first element only.
 For a `<select multiple>` an array of values is returned.

 attr